CatalinIonescu0922/Torii/README.md

   branch to expose the full, merged code to jobs.
 Handles conflicts and updates status appropriately.
 - Job Dispatcher: Abstraction layer that launches jobs on available workers.
-  Initial target is Gearman, but the interface allows alternatives (e.g., RabbitMQ, Kubernetes Jobs, or direct Jenkins integration).
+  Initial target is Gearman,the interface may implement something diffrent
 - Execution Layer: A Jenkins agent and one or more workers to provide a consistent runtime environment for jobs.
 - (Optional) Artifacts + Logs: Storage for build outputs and logs (e.g.,